Aisle5Oakland/aisle5oakland.github.io/_beermenu/01-Aisle5-Weekender-Pale-Ale.md

  - is_malty: " "
  - is_sour: " "
  - is_fruity: " "
-long_desc: "This American Pale Ale is balanced and smooth.
-Warrior hops provide a nice background bitterness that is supported by the simple grain bill of a 2-row, rye and vienna malts."
+long_desc: "A crisp and clean American Pale Ale showcasing Citra and Simcoe hops."
 ---